rewindbitcoin/watchtower/README.md

 ### 📱 For Users

-By default, the RewindBitcoin app uses our hosted Watchtower service.
-However, for enhanced privacy and control, you can run your own Watchtower instance:
+If you prefer to run your own Watchtower for enhanced privacy and control over your vault monitoring data, you can easily set it up:

 #### Running Your Own Watchtower